 James Toney's professional boxing career spanned more than 28 years — from 1988 to 2017.

-Toney made his debut against Stephen Lee at the age of 20 on October 26, 1988, defeating Lee via 2nd round TKO.
+Toney made his professional boxing debut against Stephen Lee at the age of 20 on October 26, 1988, defeating Lee via 2nd round TKO.
 He went on to win 19 more consecutive fights after the debut, which included 14 wins via stoppage.

 Toney had his first world title fight at the age of 22 on May 10, 1991 after 26 professional fights, against Michael Nunn for the middleweight IBF title.
 He defeated Nunn via 11th round TKO to become the middleweight champion of the world.